-Q.3 Discuss the laissez faire leadership.
-Also highlight the leadership skills.
+Q.3 Explain the different skills of leadership.
+Also compare the charismatic and democratic leadership styles.

-Laissez-faire leadership, also known as delegative leadership, is a type of leadership style in which leaders are hands-off and allow group members to make the decisions.
-Researchers have found that this is generally the leadership style that leads to the lowest productivity among group members.1
+Leadership, also known as delegate leadership, is a type of leadership style in which leaders are hands-off and allow group members to make the decisions.
+Researchers have found that this is generally the leadership style that leads to the lowest productivity among group members.

 However, it is important to recognize that this leadership style can have both benefits and possible pitfalls.
-There are also certain settings and situations where a laissez-faire leadership style might be the most appropriate.
+There are also certain settings and situations where a leadership style might be the most appropriate.
 Knowing your dominant leadership style can be helpful for understanding your own strengths and potential weakness.

-Characteristics of Laissez-Faire Leadership
+Characteristics of Leadership

-Laissez-faire leadership is characterized by the following:
+Leadership is characterized by the following: